 What are some of the strengths and weaknesses to Freud’s theory of religion?

-A strength is found in his notion that for many people religious belief plays a comforting role.
-Many believe in religion because they want a religion and its beliefs to be true for whatever reason.
-It also seems that rational and evidential reasoning and argumentation are not important for a lot of religious people.
-Such facts gel well with Freud’s wish fulfillment thesis.
-However, there is the risk of overstating Freud’s thesis because it is not clear that this is the case for all religious people.
-Some religious believers claim reason to be at the heart of their religions and/or beliefs of those religions.
-They would not doubt contend against the idea that belief in God is a product of fear, repressed desires, or wishful thinking.
-Freud also ignores apologetic evidences in favour of religious belief, much of which has been articulated within the philosophy of religion.
+A strength is found in his theory capturing an authentic component to religion, which is that for many people religious belief plays a comforting role.
+Many believe in religion because they desire a religious worldview.
+They want a religion’s doctrines to be true for whatever reason.
+It also seems that evidential reasoning and argumentation for the truth of religious worldviews is not of primary importance for most religious people.
+This is an insight that no doubt sits comfortably with Freud’s wish fulfillment thesis.
+There is the risk, however, of overstating Freud’s thesis.
+It is not clear that this is the case for all religious people.
+Some religious believers claim reason to be at the heart of their religions.
+They believe in their faith because they deem it reasonable on evidential grounds to do so.
+These believers would not doubt contend against the idea that belief in God is simply a product of fear, repressed desires, or wishful thinking.

-A weakness is that Freud’s theory appears to be influenced by his philosophical convictions.
-Freud assumes naturalism, and his conclusions are always prejudiced against belief in the supernatural, religion, and God.
+A major weakness to Freud’s theory is that it appears to be influenced by his philosophical convictions.
+Freud assumes naturalism and his conclusions are always prejudiced against belief in the supernatural, religion, and God.
 It is clear that at the outset he intended to ground religion and religious experiences in the Earth-bound human realm.
-Where religious experience occurs they were always, according to Freud, expressions of purely human determinants of thought and action.
+Where religious experience occurs they are always, according to Freud, expressions of purely human determinants of thought and action.
 As such, any religious experience is prejudged as illusory.
-Freud assumed that the religious believer never experiences God or the supernatural, rather he or she just experiences as natural phenomenon or object masquerading as supernatural.
+Freud assumed that the religious believer never experiences God or the supernatural; rather, he or she just experiences as natural phenomenon or object masquerading as the supernatural.
 Such a conviction should be held tentatively.
-First, it is not possible that Freud could claim this to be absolutely the case for he had no access to the consciousness of all human beings, and therefore to their experiences, religious or not.
-Further, philosophical worldviews are a matter of continuous debate and disagreement.
+It is not possible that Freud could claim this to be absolutely the case.
+He did not have access to the consciousness of all human beings and therefore to their experiences.
+Further, philosophical worldviews are a matter of continued debate and disagreement.

-Nonetheless, should one press Freud’s argument to the extent of concluding that all religion and religious experiences are false then the error of committing the genetic fallacy becomes a threat.
-This is a fallacy in logic that undermines a specific belief based upon how that belief originates in the one holding it.
-However, the origin of a belief says nothing concerning the validity or truth of a belief.
-Freud also assumes that any proof or evidence needs to be empirical, which he believed is not present in the case for religious belief.
-As such, Freud appears to advocate a type of scientism, a controversial philosophical view with little contemporary philosophical and scientific support.
+Should a skeptic of religion use Freud’s argument to claim that all religious belief is false, then he runs the risk of committing the genetic fallacy.
+This is a fallacy in logic that undermines a specific belief based on how that belief originates in the one holding it.
+But the origin of a belief says nothing concerning the validity or the truth of a belief.
+Freud also assumes that any proof or evidence needs to be empirical, which he believed is impossible in the case for religious belief.
+Freud threfore appears to advocate a type of scientism, a controversial philosophical view with little contemporary philosophical and scientific support.